- Created on the 18 July, 2017.

 Epstein–Barr virus (EBV) is a member of the herpes family of viruses, it can also be called human herpesvirus 4 (HHV-4).
 The majority of the infections for EBV occur via oral transfer of saliva or genital secretion, many of these viral infections have also been strongly associated to a number of different autoimmune diseases such as rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, Sjögren’s syndrome and dermatomyositis.
 The detection of early antigen (EA) is quite often used to indicate an active infection, since EBV EA is linked to many acute phase illness and majority of these become undetectable after 3-6 months.
 Laboratory procedure such as ELISA assays and blood test are particularly useful in distinguishing a recent from a past EDV infection.

-The minimum detection sensitivity level of human Epstein–Barr virus early antigen (EBV EA) IgG using this human EBV EA-IgG ELISA kit was 1.37 U/ml.
-The dynamic assay range for this kit is 1.0 – 150.0 U/ml.
+The minimum detection sensitivity level of IgG antibodies to Epstein–Barr virus early antigen (EBV EA-IgG) using current human EBV EA IgG ELISA kit was 1.37 U/ml.
+The dynamic range for this assay is 1.0 – 150.0 U/ml.

 - Significance of plasma IgA and IgG antibodies to Epstein-Barr virus early and viral capsid antigens in Thai nasopharyngeal carcinoma.
 Asian Pac J Cancer Prev.
 (2003) 4 (2): 113-8.
 Tiwawech D., et al.

 - Enzyme-linked immunosorbent assay for IgG antibodies to Epstein-Barr virus-associated early antigens and viral capsid antigen.
 J Immunol Methods.
 (1984) 67 (2): 225-33.
 Dölken G., et al.